-Hovertravel welcomes all customers to travel with us responsibility and asks you to follow our protocols so we can all keep each other as safe as possible.
-We have kept the communities of the Isle of Wight and Portsmouth connected for all those who need to travel including key workers and ensured vital supplies of medicines and Royal Mail continue to flow across the Solent and we continue to do so.
+Hovertravel asks only those customers who have a reason permitted by the Government to travel with us.
+Otherwise we want you to stay at home.
+When travelling please follow our protocols so we can all keep each other as safe as possible.
+We continue to keep the communities of the Isle of Wight and Portsmouth connected for all those who need to travel including key workers and ensured vital supplies of medicines and Royal Mail still flow across the Solent.
 We are also transferring patients via our NHS Island Rescue service.

-Customers are now obliged by law to wear a face covering at all times unless exempt.
+Customers are obliged by law to wear a face covering correctly, covering the nose and mouth at all times unless exempt.

 Hovertravel applied a risk assessment, mitigation and management approach to creating a COVID-secure environment which allowed us to develop a set of precautionary protocols for the protection of our passengers and our staff.
 These protocols are displayed on posters throughout both our terminals and are on our website here.